-A major export success for the brand, the MG TD was a bigger hit across the Atlantic than on its home turf.
-Here’s how to buy this lesser-spotted MG sports car today
+A major export success for the brand, the MG TD was a big hit across the Atlantic.
+Here’s how to buy this lesser-spotted MG sports car

 Immediately after World War Two, Britain’s economic mantra was ‘Export or Die’ and it was the car industry that led that export drive; somewhat ironic considering that, in modern Britain, we import 10 times as many cars as we export.